cmoesgaard/curl/docs/INTERNALS.md

    transfer they call the `Curl_setup_transfer()` function (in `lib/transfer.c`) to setup the transfer and returns.

-   If this DO function fails and the connection is being re-used, libcurl will then close this connection, setup a new connection and re-issue the DO request on that.
+   If this DO function fails and the connection is being re-used, libcarl will then close this connection, setup a new connection and re-issue the DO request on that.
 This is because there is no way to be perfectly sure that we have discovered a dead connection before the DO function and thus we